 Anyway, at the end of the game, the one who randomly bumped into Mark Wright among over 9 million people in London has been me.
 You know, it’s called complementary karma: you exasperate the co-workers around you all day long, and the Universe eventually gifts you back by placing Mr Wright on your way to work.

 That day, Mark got on my crowded Jubilee Line train at Canada Water: as he walked in, pretty much everybody immediately realised who he was; they became impatient and kept looking at each other in that very British way when you are not actually looking at anybody but still pretend you are, so you can feel like if you don’t really suffer from a wide range of social anxiety disorders requiring you to undergo guinea pig pet therapy every other Tuesday.

 Well, you know what?
 Mark Wright is tall as hell, but man, did he keep a very low profile.
 Well-mannered and respectful, he minded the gap and moved down inside the car.
 He clearly didn’t want to be noticed, but at the same time, he didn’t look scared nor annoyed.
 He just looked like a man in this modern era made of guys behaving like Daisy Duck.

 I don’t remember anything about what he was wearing, but I swear he looked just – you know – stylish.
 Stylish inside out.
 I suddenly surrendered to the evidence that he could have perfectly won the show, and that my colleagues could well fuck themselves off.
-A few weeks later, he eventually won the tenth series of the BBC Apprentice and started a digital marketing agency called Climb Online along with Lord Sugar.
+A few weeks later, he eventually won the tenth series of the BBC Apprentice and started a digital marketing agency with Lord Sugar.